This post is sponsored by Sprouts Farmers Market. As always, all opinions, thoughts and recipes are my own.

 - Use a sharp knife to cut the cinnamon rolls into pieces.

-- I said this pull-apart king cake will serve 12.
+- This easy king cake will serve 12.
 It’s very rich and dense, so you could feed up to 18 on this recipe, just depending on the eaters and their sweet teeth.

 Ready to get in the Mardi Gras spirit?

-Scroll on down to learn how you can make your own Praline Pull-Apart King Cake!
+Scroll on down to learn how you can make your own Easy Praline King Cake!

 - ½ cup granulated sugar